Nickprotus/Intelligent-data-science-portfolio-website/README.md

 ## Overview

-In this project, involves using Python and AWS to create an intelligent data science portfolio website.
+This project involves using Python and AWS to create an intelligent data science portfolio website.
 At a high-level, the website was hosted in a serverless manner on AWS; showcasing my amazing data science, machine learning and AI projects.

 Below follows a brief description of each module in the system: